Symmetric binary Steinhaus triangles and parity-regular Steinhaus graphs: Symmetric generalized Pascal triangles

-Since a generalized Pascal triangle is uniquely determined by its left and right sides, which have the same first term, the dimension of $\PT{n}$ is $2n-1$, for all positive integers $n$.
-Moreover, there exists a natural isomorphism between $\PT{n}$ and $\ST{2n-1}$, for all positive integers $n$.
+Since a generalized Pascal triangle is uniquely determined by its left and right sides, which have the same first term, the dimension of $\PT{n}$ is $2n-1$.
+Moreover, there exists a natural isomorphism between $\PT{n}$ and $\ST{2n-1}$.
 Indeed, as depicted in Figure~\ref{fig23}, a generalized Pascal triangle of size $n$ can be seen as a subtriangle of a Steinhaus triangle of size $2n-1$.